The best blogging platforms to make money make it extremely easy to start a blog – even if you’re a beginner!

 A paid blog host gives you the freedom to monetize your blog without restrictions, while a free blog host will have strict rules on your ability to monetize your site.

-Which blog platform should you host your blog on?
-Let’s dive in and find out the best blogging platforms to start a blog.
+But I understand that everyone’s needs may be different.
+So, which blog platform should you start your blog on?
+Let’s dive in and find out the best blogging platforms to make money.

 There are two versions of WordPress.
-One is wordpress.com (free blog hosting) and the other is wordpress.org (requires a domain and web hosting).
+One is wordpress.com (free blog hosting), and the other is wordpress.org (which requires a domain and web hosting).

 While it is (almost) always better to go with a self-hosted blog, there are some perks to using the free wordpress.com blog platform.